phoqe/havelock/readme.md

 ### Installation

 Havelock is available as `havelock` in npm.
-Use your favorite package manager to install it to your Node.js project:
+Use your favorite package manager to install it for your Node.js project:

 ```sh
 yarn add havelock